elifesciences/tech-team/adr/0005-supported-php-versions.md

 We will upgrade to PHP 7.1, PHP 7.2 and similar minor versions as a concerted effort on all libraries and projects, before the end of the security support.

-We will start requiring PHP 7.1/7.2 in composer.json...when?

 ## Consequences

 No libraries or projects should require PHP >= 7.1 until infrastructure provides it by switching the packages versions.